shlinkio/shlink/README.md

-  api-key:generate            Generates a new valid API key. api-key:list                Lists all the available API keys. config config:generate-charset     Generates a character set sample just by shuffling the default one, "123456789bcdfghjkmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ".
-Then it can be set in the SHORTCODE_CHARS environment variable config:generate-secret      Generates a random secret string that can be used for JWT token encryption short-url short-url:delete            [short-code:delete] Deletes a short URL short-url:generate          [shortcode:generate|short-code:generate] Generates a short URL for provided long URL and returns it
+  api-key:generate            Generates a new valid API key. api-key:list                Lists all the available API keys. config config:generate-charset     [DEPRECATED] Generates a character set sample just by shuffling the default one, "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ".
+Then it can be set in the SHORTCODE_CHARS environment variable config:generate-secret      [DEPRECATED] Generates a random secret string that can be used for JWT token encryption short-url short-url:delete            [short-code:delete] Deletes a short URL short-url:generate          [shortcode:generate|short-code:generate] Generates a short URL for provided long URL and returns it